designgears/Manjaro-SteamOS/Instructions for install.md

 Then type sudo systemctl enable --now sound.service.

-Goto sound settings on desktop you will then see new sound sinks move the sliders on all off them to 100%.
+Goto sound settings on desktop you will then see new sound sinks move the sliders on all off them to 100%.the original speaker volume.

 Reboot